plangrid/ReactiveLists/Guides/Getting Started.md

 #### `SectionViewModel`

-This is either a `CollectionViewSectionViewModel` or a `TableViewSectionViewModel`.
+This is either a `CollectionSectionViewModel` or a `TableSectionViewModel`.
 This type describes the title and contents of a given section within your `UICollectionView` or `UITableView`

 #### `CellViewModel`

-This either `CollectionViewCellViewModel` protocol or `TableViewCellViewModel` protocol.
+This either `CollectionCellViewModel` protocol or `TableCellViewModel` protocol.
 You create types that conform to these protocols, which are used to configure a given cell in your `UITableView` or `UICollectionView`.

 #### `ViewModel`